A Generac Guardian Generator installed on a precast 3-inch concrete pad suitable for most Generac air-cooled generators.

 Compacted Soil or Gravel Bed

 The minimal basic installation.
-Site preparation includes removing the grass and top layer of soil to a depth of three inches.
+Site preparation begins by removing the grass and top layer of soil to a depth of three or four inches.
 An additional layer of compacted gravel may add stability to the site and provide better drainage.
 The home standby generator installs on a composite pad that sits directly on the prepared site instead of on concrete.

 When allowed and where soil conditions are appropriate, the compacted soil or gravel bed meets the minimum requirements for most air-cooled, home standby generator installations.
 Over time however, the soil may move which leaves the generator tilted and not flat or level.
 Regions that receive heavy rain or are subject to flooding are the least suitable for this type of installation.
 Grass can grow right up to the generator and cause problems with air flow or contribute to debris accumulation.

-Homesites with stable soil, proper grading that won’t flood during heavy rains or when the snow melts, and where the local jurisdictions allow it make a good site for this type of installation.
-Sometimes however, local installers just won’t risk it.
-The potential for problems is greater and for cost difference just isn’t worth it to take a chance that something will go wrong.
+Homesites with stable soil and proper grading that won’t flood during heavy rains or during a spring thaw make a good site for this type of installation provided the AHJ allows it.
+Sometimes however, installers won’t take a chance.
+The potential for problems is greater and the cost difference isn’t worth it to take a chance that something will go wrong.

 Compacted soil or gravel beds are the least expensive option and are perfectly adequate in some areas.